-MDiv/MBA Program
+MDiv/Master of Business Administration Program

 The dual MDiv/MBA Program is offered to ministers and other interested persons who desire to complement and integrate their theological education with a foundation in business administration.
 Students who desire to serve as pastors, associate pastors, church administrators, or staff members in larger churches may desire greater business management training along with theological education.
 Bivocational ministers may also benefit from the knowledge gained in this dual degree program.